reproducibility-sec/reproducibility/README.md

 # Data

 # Steps to Reproduce
-Download the Jupyter Notebook *figures.ipynb* and run the figures.
+Download the Jupyter Notebook *figures.ipynb* and run the figures from start to finish.
 # Citation